List of English-speaking contract attorneys in the Netherlands

 Selecting Dutch contract lawyers obviously involves significant challenges and intricate considerations.
 Lawyers had to be assessed on multiple aspects, including quality, reputation and specialization.
 However, not all contract lawyers are equally assessable based on publicly available information, and there are numerous factors that may influence their performance.

 Therefore, we want to emphasize that a listing does not guarantee a successful case, nor is it an absolute assessment of the contract lawyer's skills.
-We encourage individuals and companies seeking an contract lawyer in the Netherlands to always make their own conscious and informed choice and find the appropriate Dutch attorney to suit their particular situation.
+We encourage individuals and companies seeking a contract lawyer in the Netherlands to always make their own conscious and informed choice and find the appropriate Dutch attorney to suit their particular situation.
+Our guide on choosing a lawyer in the Netherlands may help.

 The Dutch Law Institute and the members of the review committee have not been paid for the listing of Dutch contract attorneys in this list, and do not have any business relationship with the listed contract attorneys or their law firms.